Juniper Journal

 One study found that alcohol consumption and body weight are stronger in men and women because of 2 factors: the amount of alcohol they drink and the type of alcoholic beverage consumed [5].

-On average, men consume alcohol 3 times higher than women and they are more likely to be drinking beer which has higher carbohydrates than other alcoholic beverages such as red wine [5].
+On average, men consume alcohol 3 times higher as women, and they are more likely to be drinking beer, which has higher carbohydrates than other alcoholic beverages such as red wine [5].

-But, alcohol also plays another role in weight gain.
-Higher alcohol consumption (especially binge drinking) stops your body from burning fat, leads to more hunger and less satiety (the feeling of being full) and it leads to bad food choices like getting a big takeaway after a night out [6].
+But alcohol also plays another role in weight gain.
+Higher alcohol consumption (especially binge drinking) stops your body from burning fat, leads to more hunger and less satiety (the feeling of being full), and leads to bad food choices like getting a big takeaway after a night out [6].

 Wine belly versus beer belly